-Integrating Microsoft OAuth with Web3Auth for Decentralized Authentication
+Integrate Microsoft OAuth with Web3Auth

 This guide will cover the basics of how to integrate Web3Auth with OAuth 2.0, using Microsoft Github authentication.
 Trying to explain all the flow and covering all the problems that can happen during the integration.
 Web3Auth is employed to provide Ethereum private key access and public address.

-Full example: https://github.com/web3auth/web3auth-byoa/microsoft-oauth-connection
+Full example: https://github.com/Web3Auth/web3auth-core-kit-examples/tree/main/single-factor-auth-node/microsoft-oauth-connection

-We use two web3auth libraries in this project: @web3auth/ethereum-provider and @web3auth/node-sdk.
+We use two web3auth libraries in this project: @web3auth/ethereum-provider

 To install them, run: npm install @web3auth/ethereum-provider @web3auth/node-sdk